-Chromebooks will become an integral part of language teaching and learning, and students will be expected to use them on a regular basis in lessons.
+Chromebooks have become an integral part of language teaching and learning, and students are expected to use them on a regular basis in lessons.
 Examples of Chromebook use in Languages would be for accessing Online Dictionaries such as wordreference.com or dict.cc, creating and saving KS4 GCSE preparation material in their personal Google Drive area, revision for "End of Topic" assessments using either "Quizlet" or "Kahoot".
-In addition, the completion of "End of Topic" assessments for both the reading and listening skills will take place on Chromebooks, using Google Forms.
+In addition, the completion of both mini assessments and "End of Topic" assessments for both the reading and listening skills can take place on Chromebooks, using Google Forms.